Jtoosh/chess/notes.md

 [_Java I/O Streams_](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html)
 This is the most common way to handle I/O. Data can be _binary formatted_ or _text formatted_.
-Included the [InputStream](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/io/InputStream.html) and [OutputStream](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/io/OutputStream.html) interfaces, and a host of implementing classes like `FileInputStream`, `URLConnection.getInputStream()`, and others.
+Includes the [InputStream](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/io/InputStream.html) and [OutputStream](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/io/OutputStream.html) interfaces, and a host of implementing classes like `FileInputStream`, `URLConnection.getInputStream()`, and others.
 I'll need to fact check, but I believe `Reader` and `Writer` are other implemeting classes, but I'll need to check.
 In any case, `Reader`s and `Writer`s are for I/O of characters/text formatted data.
 There is a 1-1 correspondence between `InputStream` implementing classes and `OutputStream` implementing classes, having a matching type for each one.